Update: June 15, 2023

 Hypoglycemia is an unintended consequence of insulin therapy, and happens when one takes too much insulin.
 It causes sweating, fatigue, irritability and, in severe cases, seizures and/or death.
 It is one of the most feared and acute complications of T1D.

-The first clinical trials of ZT-01 began in September, 2020, and the trial is now seeking English-speaking participants in Ontario.
+The first clinical trials of ZT-01 began in September, 2020 in Ontario.
 If these early trials are successful, ZT-01 will be much closer to approval, and to providing much-needed relief to the millions of people with T1D and their families who suffer from the fear and dangers of hypoglycemia.

 In November 2020, Zucara also announced new funding to broaden development of ZT-01 for hypoglycemia in people with insulin-requiring type 2 diabetes, indicating that even more people stand to benefit from the new drug.